adosikas/synth_mapping_helper/README.md

 # 100% LLM Free

-This project (to be best of my knowledge) does not contain any LLM-Generated code.
+This project (to the best of my knowledge) does not contain any LLM-Generated code.

 Please do not suggest any features that involve what is called "AI" these days (aka LLM/GPT).
 I am open to "normal" statistics (like the BPM detection).